 Home Interface: The central hub where users can access various features and navigate through the application's features.

-Chatbot Interface: A conversational interface designed to assist users with their memory wellness activities, answer questions, and provide support.
+Virtual Assistant Interface: A conversational interface designed to assist users with their memory wellness activities, answer questions, and provide support.

 Record Audio: Users can record audio content, such as voice notes or reminders, to aid in memory retention.